Dian Farmer Learning To Grow Our Own Food

 • During severe storms, it may be necessary to open both valves to prevent overflow.

-Do you have a rain barrel?
+Do you already have a rain barrel?
 How did you make your own rain barrels?
 Share with us in the comments below.

 You can also find gardening products I use in my videos here <---